skoval/meta-analysis/chapter1.md

 ---
-title       : Introduction to Meta-Analysis description : Exercises to accompany the Lecture 1.1 for `Meta-Analysis with R'
+title       : Introduction to Meta-Analysis description : Exercises to accompany Lecture 1.1 for `Meta-Analysis with R'

 --- type:MultipleChoiceExercise lang:r xp:50 skills:5
 ## Invention of Meta-Analysis